August 2019 The low down on diet drinks - How much is okay?

 Thinking about weaning?

-- Step 1 is to read nutrition labels to find out if your food or beverage contains unexpected artificial sweeteners.
+- Step one is to read nutrition labels to find out if your food or beverage contains unexpected artificial sweeteners.
 In addition to ASB drinks, artificial sweeteners are often in processed foods, including baked goods, condiments, dairy products, and puddings.
 Then decide where it makes sense to make changes.

 - When thirsty, reach for a refillable water bottle.